-It takes about 20 minutes for wood chips to start to smoke in your smoker or the smoker accessory.
+It takes about 20 minutes for wood chips to start smoking in your smoker or the smoker accessory.

-There’s a common notion that wood chips should be soaked in water before using them in the smoker.
+There’s a common notion that wood chips should be soaked in water before use in the smoker.
 Apparently, this prevents the chips from catching fire.

 So, is it really necessary to soak them?

-In fact, if you soak the chips for an hour or so, they will actually release more steam, not more flavorful smoke.
+In fact, if you soak the chips for an hour or so, they’ll actually release more steam, not more flavorful smoke!

-Only when the wood chips reach the boiling point of water (a temperature of 212 F or 100 degrees C) will they stop steaming.
+Only when the wood chips reach the boiling point of water (212 F or 100 C) will they stop steaming.

-Therefore, you have to wait a bit longer to get your smoke.
+So you’ll have to wait a bit longer to get your smoke!

 Many smokers complain about some types of wood chips not creating enough smoke for a whole smoking session.

-The most common problem is that the wood is not moist enough and is too dry.
+The most common problem is that the wood isn’t moist enough and is too dry.
 This could be the result of over-seasoning.

 What’s the lowest temperature wood chips will smoke?

-If your wood chips won’t smoke, it could be that the chips are not at the ideal temperature.
-Either they are below the 575 F minimum required for smoking.
-Or, they are way too hot and over 750 F, and in that case, they simply burn rapidly before your meat can gain the delicious flavors.
+If your wood chips won’t smoke, it could be that the chips aren’t at the ideal temperature.
+Either they’re below the 575 F minimum required for smoking or they’re way too hot and over 750 F. In the latter’s case, the wood chips simply burn rapidly before your meat can gain the delicious flavors.